quicwg/base-drafts/draft-ietf-quic-transport.md

 If an endpoint is unable to expand the datagram payload to 1200 bytes, no padding is necessary.
 However, this means that the path MTU will not be validated.
-The endpoint MUST perform a second path validation with a datagram of at least 1200 bytes once a PATH_RESPONSE is successfully received or when enough bytes have been received on the path that sending the larger datagram will not result in exceeding the anti-amplification limit.
+To ensure that the path MTU is large enough, the endpoint MUST perform a second path validation by sending a PATH_CHALLENGE frame in a datagram of at least 1200 bytes.
+This additional validation can be performed after a PATH_RESPONSE is successfully received or when enough bytes have been received on the path that sending the larger datagram will not result in exceeding the anti-amplification limit.

 ### Path Validation Responses